open-component-model/ocm/docs/reference/ocm_componentversions_sign.md

 specifies the signature name the key should be used for.
 By default this is the signature name specified with the option <code>--signature</code>.

+Alternatively a key can be specified as base64 encoded string if the argument start with the prefix <code>!</code> or as direct string with the prefix
+<code>=</code>.

+If in signing mode a public key is specified, existing signatures for the given signature name will be verified, instead of recreated.

 ### Examples